Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Other neurological issues

-Disclaimer: this article is fruit of my research and should not to be used as a substitute for professional veterinary advice.
+Author's note: This article is the fruit of my research and should not be used as a substitute for professional veterinary advice.
 If your dog is dragging his leg, please see a vet or veterinary neurologist for proper diagnosis and treatment.
-By reading this article, you automatically accept this disclaimer.